17 Best Things To Do in Florence

 The Medici Chapel might go unnoticed if you are not looking for it, but its interesting interior is well worth a visit.

 Highlights include the New Sacristy, designed by Michelangelo, and the Chapel of the Princes, an octagonal room lined with marble and semi-precious stones where the remains of some of the most illustrious members of the most famous and powerful dynasty of patrons in Italian history are laid to rest.
+Be sure to book tickets for the Medici Chapels and discover it.

-12. Visit the Leonardo da Vinci Museum
+12. Visit the Leonardo Da Vinci Museum

-Inside the Museum| ©NebulaTig
+Inside the Leonardo Da Vinci Museum| ©NebulaTig

-Inside the Museum| ©NebulaTig
+Inside the Leonardo Da Vinci Museum| ©NebulaTig

-Leonardo Da Vinci is probably the most famous Italian in history.
-In the city of Florence there is a museum dedicated to his figure and tickets are available from 8 euros.
-Visiting the Leonardo Da Vinci Museum in Florence is to immerse yourself in the figure of the artist, but it is also a fun time if you go to Florence with children.
+Visiting the Leonardo Da Vinci Museum in Florence is to immerse yourself in the figure of the artist, but it is also a fun time if you go to Florence with children I recommend you book tickets for the Leonardo Da Vinci Museum in advance so you don't miss out.

-Buy tickets for Leonardo Da Vinci Museum
+Book tickets for the Leonardo Da Vinci Museum

 13. Immerse yourself in the Tuscan countryside